What Is Site-to-Site VPN Technology?

 Because of this process of encryption and decryption, hackers and other cybercriminals are shut out and any other potential bad actors in the “ocean” cannot take advantage because the data is impenetrable and the tunnel inaccessible.

-Benefits of Site-to-Site VPN
+Benefits of Site-to-Site VPNs

 Watertight Internal Network

-When a business takes advantage of a site-to-site VPN they can share data and information between networks more securely.
+When a business takes advantage of a site-to-site VPN, they can share data and information between networks more securely.

 Using a VPN can give businesses peace of mind, safe in the knowledge that data can be transferred between disparate locations while the risk of a breach is lowered.